Five simple steps to prepare your will

 Our promises to you

-We're so grateful you're thinking about leaving a gift to the NSPCC.
+We're so grateful that you're thinking about leaving a gift to the NSPCC.
 By becoming a legacy guardian, you're helping to protect a generation of children from abuse.
 Our promises to you (PDF) demonstrate a lasting commitment to you, your family and loved ones, and the children your gift will help.

-How to find a solicitor or Will writing service
+How to find a solicitor or will writing service

-We always recommend using a solicitor or legal professional if you are thinking of writing or amending your Will.
-Our range of Will writing offers are free or offered at discounted rates.
+We always recommend using a solicitor or legal professional if you are thinking of writing or amending your will.
+Our range of will writing offers are free or offered at discounted rates.
 Or you can visit the Law Society to find a solicitor in your local area.